By law, the Treasurer's Office cannot and does not give legal advice related to

 Declaration, III) Filing a Statutory "Redemption Under Protest"

-Redemption of sold taxes through the Office of the Cook County Clerk is the only
+Redemption of sold taxes through the Office of the Cook County Clerk is the only way to protect your property if, and only if:

 - You believe your taxes are in fact validly delinquent; and